 At the time of writing, the EU continues to uphold its commitments under the JCPOA despite the US withdrawal and reports that Iran has increased its stockpiles of enriched uranium in breach of the deal.
 In light of this, in January 2020, the E3 (the United Kingdom, Germany and France) announced that they were initiating the JCPOA's dispute resolution mechanism in an attempt to resolve allegations of Iran's non-compliance.
 In January 2019, the E3 created a new payment mechanism or special purpose vehicle, called INSTEX, which is intended to facilitate financial transactions with Iran.
 The E3 announced that the first INSTEX transaction facilitating the export of medical goods from Europe to Iran had successfully taken place in March 2020.

 VII SANCTIONS – IMPACT OF BREXIT

-However, it is not anticipated that this will have a major impact on UK businesses, as it is expected that the United Kingdom will adopt national measures that closely mirror those adopted by the European Union (in a manner analogous to the approach that Norway and Switzerland currently adopt).
-This is likely to be the case even in the event of a no-deal Brexit.
+It is not anticipated that these changes will have a major impact on UK businesses, as it is expected that the United Kingdom will adopt national measures under the Sanctions and Anti-Money Laundering Act 2018 that closely mirror those adopted by the European Union (in a manner analogous to the approach that Norway and Switzerland currently adopt).

 While it is possible that domestic sanctions could diverge from EU sanctions in particular areas (where, for example, the United Kingdom considers that the economic cost to the nation of adopting particular restrictions outweighs the benefits of those measures), it seems unlikely that there will be wholesale differences, given the United Kingdom's long-standing support for EU sanctions, including those against Iran and Russia.

-In accordance with international law, the UK will regardless implement UN sanctions into UK domestic law.
+In accordance with international law, the United Kingdom will regardless implement UN sanctions into UK domestic law.

 VIII COMPLIANCE WITH INTERNATIONAL TRADE SANCTIONS